masrenda/freecodecamp-courses/js-algorithms-and-data-structures/stage-1/README.md

 ### 29 - Concatenating Strings with Plus Equal Operator

+Build `myStr` over several lines by concatenating these two strings: `This is the first sentence`. and `This is the second sentence`. using the `+=` operator.
+Use the `+=` operator similar to how it is shown in the example and be sure to include a space between the two strings.
+Start by assigning the first string to `myStr`, then add on the second string.

 ```js
 let myStr = "This is the first sentence. ";
 myStr += "This is the second sentence.";